Keep Up With McLean!

 Like Silva, Mark Picciotto, PhD, program director, McLean SouthEast Adolescent Services, said that the facility’s growth over the years has been tied directly to the growth of the region and the subsequent need for quality care.
 “The southeast of Massachusetts is a fast-growing area and a historically underserved area,” he said.
 “McLean, with its quality and name, is driving the need.
 People want to come to McLean, and our facility offers them a way to get McLean quality without traveling to Belmont.”

 McLean SouthEast first opened in Plymouth in 1999, then moved to Brockton, where it expanded its operations.
 About five years ago, McLean SouthEast set up shop at its current location in Middleborough.
 Silva said that staff has grown from “around 20 when we started to more than 200 today.”
 He pointed out that many individuals have been with McLean SouthEast for years and years, including four who have been on staff for the full 20 years: Longsjo, administrative assistant Mary Ann Betts, mental health worker Heather Bent, and nurse Rada Spaic.

 To recognize these individuals and to celebrate all that McLean SouthEast has achieved, the 20th anniversary event drew a number of McLean Hospital leaders.
-Joining the celebration were Kerry J. Ressler, MD, PhD, chief scientific officer and chief of the Division of Depression and Anxiety Disorders, which McLean SouthEast is a part of, and Philip G. Levendusky, PhD, ABPP, senior vice president, Business Development and Communications, who led the launch of McLean SouthEast in 1999.
+Joining the celebration were Kerry J. Ressler, MD, PhD, chief scientific officer and chief of the Center of Excellence in Depression and Anxiety Disorders, which McLean SouthEast is a part of, and Philip G. Levendusky, PhD, ABPP, senior vice president, Business Development and Communications, who led the launch of McLean SouthEast in 1999.